CKalitin/ckalitin.github.io/_posts/2025-06-16-ubc-solar-mistakes.md

 Interpersonal mistakes and organizational/managerial mistakes are what pose a much greater concern.
 Even taking the example of a technical mistake that a first year student makes, this is down to a mistake of a team lead not properly assessing the member's abilities, supporting them in the right way, or not providing the right framework / environment for the member to succeed.

-The primary types of mistakes / issues I've seen are:
+The primary types of mistakes/issues I've seen are in no particular order:
 1. Not understanding the gravity of what you're working on
 2. Not having the right instincts when posed with a problem
 3. Not setting up members for success with the right approach